rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 ```

 This method might be slightly more efficient than the approximated variant, but
-it is not supported by all database systems.
+the support is not uniform across different database systems.

 It also requires that all the columns are ordered in the same direction.
 For
 example, if the first column is ordered in ascending order, the rest of the